kat-er-ina/gemss/README.md

 ### Advanced Diagnostics (Work in Progress)

-The system also includes automated performance analysis to assess the algorithmic sensibility of discovered solutions and to aid with hyperparameter tuning:
+The system includes automated performance analysis to assess the algorithmic sensibility of discovered solutions and to aid with hyperparameter tuning:

 ```python
 from gemss.diagnostics.performance_tests import run_performance_diagnostics